 Buying hiking boots can be a really complicated business.
-There are so many different options from various brands but they should all come with the same basic features.
+There are so many different options (here are some of our favourites) from various brands but they should all come with the same basic features.
 So below we have outlined what a hiking boot is comprised of so that you know what you are looking at when it comes to buying a new pair.

 Waterproof linings, made from fabrics such as Gore-Tex, are there to keep the wet stuff out, but they all have their limitations.
 If a boot’s outer becomes waterlogged, the waterproof lining will lose most of its breathable properties and moisture will start to build up on the inside (a good reason to regularly re-waterproof your boots).
 Once water gets in it won’t come out unless you take the boot off and shake it out.
 This is when it’s important to consider whether to go for the more naturally waterproof leather, or fabrics using waterproof technologies which tend to be more breathable.

 Leather or fabric is the big decision.
 Leather used to be viewed as the heavier and tougher of the two, with fabric traditionally being lighter and more forgiving but less hard-wearing.
 These days there’s less of a difference and a lot of hiking boots will have a fabric/leather mix.
 Personal preference will play a big part in which one you go for.

 Laces should run smoothly and maintain a constant tension.
 Some lacing systems will feature locking loops for the laces so that they don’t slip; we like these as they also make lacing up the boot easier.